microsoft/AzureTrailblazerAcademy/month1/labs/lab_ANF/README.md

 ### Step-1: Provision Two VM's

+#### When provisioning VM's, attempt to use the first two commands below, however if you are receiving permission/access errors, then use the second set of commands to provision your VM's

 - Start a **Cloud Shell**, by selecting the icon shown below

 <img src="./images/Cloud-Shell.png" alt="Create Volume" width="400">